Hablamos Español Insurance Companies We Work With

 The test is data and money, not industry

-If your business stores customer information, accepts card or online payments, uses cloud systems, or moves money, you have cyber exposure.
-A retailer with a point-of-sale system, a contractor who invoices by email, and a nonprofit with donor data are all targets, regardless of whether they think of themselves as “tech.”
+If your business stores customer information, accepts card or online payments, uses cloud systems, or moves money, you generally have cyber exposure.
+A retailer with a point-of-sale system, a contractor who invoices by email, and a nonprofit with donor data are all potential targets, regardless of whether they think of themselves as “tech.”

 What cyber covers